 How does it work when ordering a race t-shirt, from first contact to final delivery?

 First, you need to find your merchandise provider and contact them.
 They usually help you by asking you some questions of the design that you prefer, and help you design your t-shirt.
 You have to send your logotype in a high-resolution format, and decide on any text you want and where to place it.
 When you are happy with the design, you give an OK for going to production in the quantity you need.
-Bare in mind, it usually takes several weeks or months until you get the merchandise mailed to you.
+Bare in mind, it usually takes several weeks or months until you get the merchandise delivered.

 What should you think about when you design your finisher t-shirt?